CRAC creation parameters#

 Possible values for this parameter are:

-• monitor-lines-on-left-side to monitor lines on left side only (typically to be used in DC-loadflow mode)
+• monitor-lines-on-side-one to monitor lines on side one only (typically to be used in DC-loadflow mode)

-• monitor-lines-on-right-side to monitor lines on right side only (alternatively in DC-loadflow mode)
+• monitor-lines-on-side-two to monitor lines on side two only (alternatively in DC-loadflow mode)

 • monitor-lines-on-both-sides to monitor lines on both sides; the flow limits defined in the native CRAC file will then apply to both sides (typically to be used in AC-loadflow mode)